hKedia/dShare/report/README.md

 Sia
 ---

-Sia[@vorick2014sia] is a decentralized cloud storage system that allow its users to rent storage among peers by means of storage contracts which are cryptographically secured by saving on a blockchain.
-This makes the storage contracts tamper-proof and publicaly auditable.
+Sia[@vorick2014sia] is a decentralized cloud storage system that allows its users to rent storage among peers utilizing storage contracts which are cryptographically secured by saving on a blockchain.
+This makes the storage contracts tamper-proof and publicly auditable.

-To ensure that storage provider holds a client's data at a given time, they constantly need to submit storage proofs.
+To ensure that the storage provider holds a client's data at a given time, they constantly need to submit storage proofs.
 The network consensus allows automatic verification of storage proofs and enforcement of storage contracts.
 The availability of data is ensured using redundancy techniques such as erasure codes.

-Sia uses a variant of Bitcoin blockchain for storing the contracts and the user must use Siacoin, an ERC-20 token in order to transact on the Sia network.
+Sia uses a variant of Bitcoin blockchain for storing the contracts, and the user must use Siacoin, an ERC-20[^7] token in order to transact on the Sia network.

 Storj
 -----

 Storj[@wilkinson2014storj] works similarly to Sia.
-It's built on Kademlia DHT, connecting peers who can transact with each other.
+It is built on Kademlia[@maymounkov2002kademlia] DHT, connecting peers who can transact with each other.
 A transaction can involve negotiation of storage contract, transfer of data, verifying remote data, download data or payments to other nodes.
 Each peer is capable of doing transactions independently without any human involvement.

 Storj uses the Ethereum blockchain for managing its storage contracts.
 They are stored as versioned data structure describing the relationship